 In her typical, sweet manner, Audrey said, “Billie Anne, you are your brand.”

 It took a moment for that to sink into my thick skull.
 But Audrey was right.
 When you are a small business owner, even if you have employees who work for you, even if you have branded your business in such a way that it is not about you at all, you build a brand for yourself.
-You become an expert in your field to your clients.
-If you blog – especially if you write guest posts – you also become an expert to the larger populace.
+You have to decide what the best way to promote your business is.
+If your business requires high foot traffic then looking for commercial inflatables for sale is a good way to attract customers to your business because it’s something unique that no one will have seen before.

 This brand – your personal brand – then puts you in a unique position to offer services which may differ from your business’ offerings without requiring you to rebrand your business or start a new company.
 In fact, your existing business – the one you have so carefully branded to be independent from you as the business owner – can become a marketing tool for your new ventures.